Wiki · Concept · Last reviewed June 19, 2026

 In the United States federal government, OMB Memorandum M-25-22, issued April 3, 2025, gives government-wide guidance for acquiring AI.
 It applies to covered AI systems or services acquired by or on behalf of covered agencies, and it frames the acquisition problem around competition, performance and risk management, and cross-functional engagement.
 The memo instructs agencies to update internal acquisition procedures and include contract terms addressing matters such as privacy, testing, data rights, risk management, and interoperability where applicable.

-OECD's catalogue of AI policy tools includes AI Procurement in a Box, a set of guidelines and checklists originally developed by the World Economic Forum to support responsible public purchasing decisions.
-NIST's AI Risk Management Framework remains a general reference for mapping, measuring, managing, and governing AI risk across the lifecycle.
+OECD's catalogue of AI policy tools includes AI Procurement in a Box, a set of guidelines and checklists originally developed by the World Economic Forum and the UK Office for AI to support responsible public purchasing decisions.
+NIST's AI Risk Management Framework remains a general reference for mapping, measuring, managing, and governing AI risk across the lifecycle, while NIST SP 800-218A and joint cybersecurity guidance on deploying AI systems securely are useful for contract requirements around AI supply chains, secure deployment, and acquirer responsibilities.

 Governance and Safety